TheMuffinManRL/holbertonschool-shell/basics/README.md

-12-file_type script - prints the type of the file iamafile in the /tmp/ directory 13-symbolic_link script - creates symbolic link to /bin/ls named __ls__ 14-copy_html script - copies all .html files to from current working directory to parent directory
+12-file_type script - prints the type of the file iamafile in the /tmp/ directory 13-symbolic_link script - creates symbolic link to /bin/ls named __ls__ 14-copy_html script - copies all .html files to from current working directory to parent directory 15-lets_move script - moves all files that start with an uppercase letter to /tmp/u